St Peter's School

 Our 47-acre riverside campus offers excellent facilities for learning, just a 10-minute walk from York city centre.

-In September 2018 our new Maths and Modern Foreign Languages block will open, with the latest technologies and flexible spaces needed for the highest quality teaching and learning.
+Our new Maths and Modern Foreign Languages block has the latest technologies and flexible spaces needed for the highest quality teaching and learning.

 We have a well-equipped gym, sports halls, a 25m swimming pool on site, and award-winning pitches and fields for cricket, rugby and hockey.